max-hassani/Atomic_Strain_on_Lattice_2D_3D/readme.md

 The code assumes that you have a series of dump files from MD simulation of LAMMPS.
 LAMMPS is an opensource parallel MD package.
 You can find more information on MD simulation and LAMMPS in their website (https://lammps.sandia.gov/).

 **Building**
-This code includes four essential files: main.cpp, p_vec_ten.hh, p_vec_ten.cc and a Makefile.
+This package includes four essential files: main.cpp, p_vec_ten.hh, p_vec_ten.cc and a Makefile.
 In a bash terminal, you can simply type `make` to build the code.
 Here, we assumed that you apply this command in the directory where you have the four aforementioned files.

 **Running the code**
 To run the code, first, you need an input file.
 As an example, the main folder includes a file called "inputfile.txt".
 You need to pass to the code as an argument, the path to your input file.